 Savory pork sausage wrapped in puff pastry, baked to golden brown perfection.
 This sausage rolls recipe is the perfect make-ahead appetizer, sausage rolls are delicious served hot or cold.

-When I am in England I have plenty of opportunities to pick up a cheek sausage roll, hello Greggs is ma best mate!
+When I am in England I have plenty of opportunities to pick up a cheeky british sausage roll, hello Greggs is ma best mate!
 LOL, And when I worked at the British Pub here in California I was also able to grab a sausage roll at a moment's notice.
 Now though, working from home, I can't have a sausage roll whenever I want one, the perfect snack.
 Luckily making them at home is SUPER EASY.

 Some people make sausage rolls with shortcrust pastry and others use puff pastry.
 I grew up with puff pastry, so it's my preference.
 Also, you can buy puff pastry sheets so it's much easier/ quicker than making shortcrust pastry.
 IF you want to make your sausage rolls with shortcrust pastry then more power to you!